Kristen Edmonds: Orlando Pride, 2016–2020

-Kansas City Current
+Kansas City Current, 2021–2022

-On 30 January 2021, Edmonds was traded to Kansas City Current with the natural second-round pick in the 2022 NWSL Draft in exchange for Gunnhildur Yrsa Jónsdóttir and the playing rights to Erika Tymrak.
-After an altercation with Portland Thorns FC forward Morgan Weaver, Edmonds was suspended for two games in the 2021 NWSL Challenge Cup.
+On January 30, 2021, the Pride traded Edmonds to Kansas City Current with the natural second-round pick in the 2022 NWSL Draft in exchange for Gunnhildur Yrsa Jónsdóttir and the playing rights to Erika Tymrak.
+After an altercation during an April 9, 2021, match with Portland Thorns FC forward Morgan Weaver, Edmonds was suspended for two games in the 2021 NWSL Challenge Cup.
+Kansas City re-signed edmonds to a new contract on January 18, 2022.

+Edmonds played for Kansas City in the 2022 NWSL Championship match against Portland, where the Current lost 2–0.

+NJ/NY Gotham FC, 2022–2024

+On December 1, 2022, Edmonds signed as a free agent with NJ/NY Gotham FC.
+She cited being closer to family and her home as factors in the move from Kansas City.
+She left the club by mutual agreement on August 9, 2024, to pursue an opportunity with Tampa Bay Sun FC of the USL Super League.

+Tampa Bay Sun FC, 2024

+Edmonds was announced as a member of the Tampa Bay Sun on August 14, 2024, ahead of the inaugural USL Super League season.
+Edmonds played all 13 matches in the 2024 Fall Season before departing the club in January 2025.

 International career

-On October 27, 2016, Edmonds was called up to United States women's national soccer team training camp for the first time.
+On October 27, 2016, Edmonds was called up to United States national team training camp for the first time.